RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 However, the robot must clearly announce the collision-like interaction and kindly request not being stopped.

 > [!WARNING]
-> Referees can (and will) immediately stop a robot in case or suspicion of *dangerous* behavior.
+> TC can (and will) immediately stop a robot in case or suspicion of *dangerous* behavior.

 ### Removal of robots

 Robots not obeying the rules are stopped and removed from the *Arena*.

-1. It is the decision of the referees and the TC member monitoring the test if and when to remove a robot.
+1. It is the decision of the TC member monitoring the test if and when to remove a robot.

-1. When told to do so by the referees or the TC member monitoring the test, the team must immediately stop the robot, and remove it from the *Arena* without disturbing the ongoing test.
+1. When told to do so by the TC member monitoring the test, the team must immediately stop the robot, and remove it from the *Arena* without disturbing the ongoing test.

 1. More than 1 team member is allowed to enter the *Arena* after the robot has been stopped to quickly remove the robot from the *Arena*.